zetavg/chromium-website/site/updates/chips/index.md

 ## Example Usage

-Third parties which want to opt into receiving partitioned cross-site cookies should include the `Partitioned` attribute in their `Set-Cookie` header:
+Embeds which want to opt into using partitioned cookies should include the `Partitioned` attribute in their `Set-Cookie` header:

 `Set-Cookie: __Host-name=value; Secure; Path=/; SameSite=None; `**`Partitioned`**

+Note that the cookie has the `__Host-` prefix and does not include the `SameParty` attribute.

 You can also set a partitioned cookie in JavaScript: